-The application that we are going to develop will be a minimal one.
+The application that we will develop will be a minimal one.
 It'll be a one JSP page Java web application.
-However, the IntelliJ IDEA features shown here are applicable to Java EE applications of any complexity.
+However, the IntelliJ IDEA features discussed here are applicable to Java EE applications of any complexity.

 - Before you start

 - Creating a project